 • Prepare a report for publication using a quality improvement reporting guideline

-This one-day course focuses on the core skills required to undertake clinical audit (as a mechanism of Quality Assurance) and to progress the clinical audit into a quality improvement project.
+This online CPD course focuses on the core skills required to undertake clinical audit (as a mechanism of Quality Assurance) and to progress the clinical audit into a quality improvement project.
 There is so much more to clinical audit than a 5 stage audit cycle and this course provides you with the most up to date knowledge required to do both clinical Audit and Quality Improvement.

 “Teaching on audit was very helpful for progression.
 Starting with persona, Demings principle, change management, Quality Improvement, Fishbone analysis and Stakeholder analysis ….
 Every teaching session was helpful for my audit progression”